zazikant/Langgraph-deep-research-agent/OPENCODE_PRD_TASK_SOP - SEED FINAL/Readme.md

 Very important -

-1. The config for opencode in windows is at C:\Users\%USERPROFILE%\.config\opencode
+1. The config for opencode in windows is at C:\Users\%USERPROFILE%\.config\opencode. in terminal, ask opencode to read all files in it.
 2. To use this in windows, update the "seed-researcher" subagent to have path changed from "/home/zazikant/code for AI agent.py" to "C:\Users\Asus\.config\code for AI agent.py"